When you purchase through links on our site, we may earn a commission. Here’s how it works.

 One area owners must take special care with the floppy cat is to always keep their litter boxes clean.
 Because the floppy kitty has long hair, they are likely to inadvertently spread from the litter box, which is an embarrassing and gross problem for cat owners to take care of.
 To prevent this and keep both cats and homes as clean as possible, owners must clean these litter boxes once or twice a day.
 It may be a time-saving investment to look for a self-cleaning litter box.

 The Raggy is a cat that can be trained easily to do tricks.
 Even cats that do not do tricks need to be trained to use the litterbox and common things like no scratching or biting.
-Some common ways owners need to train cat’s behavior are:
+Some common ways owners need to train their cat’s behavior are:

 - No scratching on furniture or walls.